Skip to main content

 • music

 The music in "Crypt of the Necrodancer" is widely praised for its exceptional quality and variety, featuring a standout soundtrack composed by Danny Baranowsky, along with remixes from various artists.
-Players appreciate the integration of rhythm into gameplay, where every action must be timed to the beat, creating a unique and engaging experience.
-Additionally, the option to use custom music enhances replayability, allowing players to enjoy their favorite tracks while navigating the game's challenging dungeons.
+Players appreciate the integration of rhythm into gameplay, where every action must be timed to the beat of the music, creating a unique and engaging experience.
+Additionally, the option to use custom music enhances replayability, allowing players to personalize their gaming experience while enjoying the catchy and addictive tunes.

 • “An extremely fun and engaging roguelike with the creative twist of having to play to the beat of a killer soundtrack.”